Nick LaLota wins New York's 1st Congressional District; other races too close to call

 LONG ISLAND (WABC) -- New York is among the closely contested regions that voters are eyeing as the fate of Congress could be decided in the Empire State.

-Democrats are hoping to flip two of those districts: the 1st District in Suffolk County and the 4th District in Nassau County.
+Democrats were hoping to flip two of those districts: the 1st District in Suffolk County and the 4th District in Nassau County.

-Republican Anthony D'Esposito faces a rematch against 2022 Democratic nominee Laura Gillen.
+Meanwhile, New York's 4th Congressional District, where Republican Anthony D'Esposito faced a rematch against 2022 Democratic nominee Laura Gillen, was still too close to call Wednesday morning.

-The race could be the most contentious on Long Island.
+The race was expected to be the most contentious on Long Island.

 "We've knocked on 90,000 doors already, and we're going to keep knocking until November 5th," Gillen said.